RavenKnight01/FakemonGenerator/README.md

 This project was started because I had a thought that people could make random animals easy!
 That's how I made it!
 Code, and dreams

 ## How to Use
-To use this, go to: https://gracewqma.github.io/TuimizRandonAnimalGenerator/, then click the buttons to begin!
+To use the generator, go to: [insert link here], then click the buttons to begin creating!